-> So once you've chosen prospective members for your small business advisory board, the next step to creating an advisory board is to craft invitations that focus on the benefits of serving on your board.
-As much as possible, try to personalize your advisory board invitation by emphasizing the benefits that might appeal most to that particular individual.
+So once you've chosen prospective members for your advisory board, the next step is to craft invitations that focus on the benefits of serving on your board.
+As much as possible, try to personalize the invitation by emphasizing the benefits that might appeal most to that particular individual.

-> Intrinsic benefits might include:
+Intrinsic benefits might include:

 - Extending their circle of contacts and perhaps developing new business

 - Contributing to the development of a particular profession or industry

 - Personal satisfaction of helping to steer a company to success Prestige or resume building

 The main external benefit is compensation and how you will compensate the prospective board member has to be part of your pitch as well.

 - Providing food and drink during and before or after an advisory board meeting (lunch or dinner)

 - Cash – an honorarium or a fee paid per meeting